getmimo/CourseEngineerChallenge/README.md

 # CourseEngineerChallenge

 ## Step 1
-Get the Mimo app [getmimo.com/download](getmimo.com/download) and complete the Programming 1 and 2 courses.
-If you don’t have an iOS device, try to borrow one from a friend or family member.
+Get the Mimo app [getmimo.com/download](getmimo.com/download) for Android or iOS and complete the Swift Basics course in the Build an iOS App track.
 Don’t continue to step 2 unless you’ve completed the courses.

 ## Step 2
 Read the Course Engineer’s Style Guide (provided separately), which describes how we write courses at Mimo.